eliel-monfort/DBProject_328269121_329114573/README.md

 ---

-# 📦 Data Insertion Documentation
+# 📥 Data Insertion Methods

 ## Method 1: Mockaroo Data Generation

-I used [Mockaroo](https://mockaroo.com) to generate realistic mock data for the following tables:
+We used [Mockaroo](https://mockaroo.com) to generate realistic mock data for the following tables:

 - `Warehouse`
 - `Mission`